 In today’s world, Enterprise Cloud is no more a stranger.
 It appears in every discussion about technology or process or even a revenue stream discussion.
 Maximizing the value that cloud adoption gives you has become the byword in many such discussions.
-This being the case, it is imperative to keep in mind, a set of 5 pointers that are central in starting a cloud journey for any enterprise.
+It is imperative to keep in mind a set of 5 pointers that are central to starting a cloud journey for any enterprise.

 Will Enterprise Cloud help your Business

 This is a looking at the Need and Timing question.
 Moving to the cloud gives tremendous opportunities to scale, reduce operational costs, standardize artifacts, increase flexibility in application development and deployment models & greatly increase the time to market.
 All these should also be seen in the light of emerging business scenarios and maturity of business users.
 Having a clear road-map with defined metrics can become an effective strategy to start with.
 During the initial years, Enterprise Cloud metrics can be misplaced as operational costs can be higher.
 However, seen over a 5 year period, these will provide significant advantages for yearly operational budgets.